Chart Color Schemes

 Age

-Kambalda - Coolgardie - Norseman's population is slightly older than the national pattern
+Kambalda - Coolgardie - Norseman's population aligns closely with national norms in age terms

 Kambalda-Coolgardie-Norseman's median age is 38 years, which is slightly below the Rest of WA average of 40 but aligns with the Australian median of 38.
-The 25-34 cohort is notably over-represented at 16.8%, while the 5-14 year-olds are under-represented at 10.6%.
-According to the 2021 Census, the 25 to 34 age group has increased from 14.1% to 16.8% of the population.
-Conversely, the 45 to 54 cohort has decreased from 15.3% to 13.7%.
+The 25-34 cohort is notably over-represented at 16.8% compared to the Rest of WA average, while the 5-14 age group is under-represented at 10.6%.
+According to the 2021 Census, the 25 to 34 age group has increased from 14.1% to 16.8%, and the 45 to 54 cohort has decreased from 15.3% to 13.7%.
 By 2041, demographic modeling projects significant changes in Kambalda-Coolgardie-Norseman's age profile.
-The 25 to 34 cohort is projected to grow by 45%, adding 359 residents to reach 1,159.
-Meanwhile, the 15 to 24 group is projected to decrease by 11 residents.
+The 25-34 cohort is projected to grow by 45%, adding 359 residents to reach 1,159.
+Conversely, the 15-24 group is projected to decrease by 11 residents.